OpenPrograms/Fingercomp-Programs/opg-chat/README.md

 It supports both types of modems.
 Be aware of a spoofing card from Computronics, as it allows to specify a custom address.

 ### Configuration
 There is a "net" section in a configuration file (`/etc/chat.json`).
-Here is an example:
+Example configuration:
 ```json
 "net": {
   "enabled": true,